-Indulge in this delectable Japanese Cheesecake!
+Japanese Cotton Cheesecake is light and fluffy, a souffle style cheesecake.
 Eat it warm or cold, no need to wait 4 hours.
 Enjoy it with some fresh fruit and powdered sugar.

-Japanese cheesecake is completely different from NY style cheesecake.
+Japanese cheesecake is completely different from plain cheesecake.
 Some call this cotton cheesecake, souffle cheesecake, Japanese cheesecake, etc. I once heard someone calling it “egg cake”.

 Anyway, I’ve been making lots of cakes lately but this one certainly stands out.
 Eat it with fresh fruit and powdered sugar, so good that way.
 You can also serve this with vanilla ice cream.
 I find this Japanese cheesecake recipe super easy.
 A bit tedious but nonetheless simple.